Productivity2022-12-08

 None-core tasks of a software engineer

 In an ideal world, a software engineer's primary job includes writing code and running software.
 Ironically, an average engineer only codes around 30% of the time.
 So where does the rest 70% go?
 Most engineers spend their major work hours handling the business side of things, including software maintenance, and modernizing legacy infrastructure.
-In addition, if an organization is at a lower DevOps maturity level, it is the engineers that also have to lead the Ops: service stability, fix bugs that escaped QA, developing productivity tools, CI/CD workflows, and managing pre-commit testing.
+In addition, if an organization is at a lower DevOps maturity level, it is the engineers who also have to lead the Ops: service stability, fixing bugs that escaped QA, developing productivity tools, CI/CD workflows, and managing pre-commit testing.

 Another non-core task that hampers developer productivity is hiring, taking interviews, and retaining software talents.
 Numbers speak volumes here- 40% of engineers disparage attending interview calls and terms the process too heavy to follow.
-Constant hiring calls from the top tier leave most engineers alienated from their core coding duties, causing frustration and even chronic developer burnout
+Constant hiring calls from the top tier leave most engineers alienated from their core coding duties, causing frustration and even chronic developer burnout.

 4. Context Switching: High-Cost, High-Impact Productivity Killer